Keep it simple. Keep your super together!

 If you’ve changed your job or even your address, there’s a chance that some of your hard-earned super has slipped through the net, and has gone ‘missing’.

-At last count, there’s over $14 billion dollars of lost and unclaimed super sitting in inactive accounts.
+At last count, there’s over $17.5 billion of lost and unclaimed super sitting in inactive accounts.
 Some if it could be yours.

 Finding lost super isn’t as hard as it sounds; all you need to get started is your tax file number.
 We can even do the detective work for you and arrange to roll it into your Maritime Super account so it’s all in one account.

 Let us find it for you

 We can search the ATO’s SuperMatch database on your behalf to locate any of your lost super, then transfer it into your Maritime Super account.